Prandtl number: Experimental values

-Formula for the calculation of the Prandtl number of air and water
+Correlations for the Prandtl number of air and water

 For air with a pressure of 1 bar, the Prandtl numbers in the temperature range between −100 °C and +500 °C can be calculated using the formula given below.
 The temperature is to be used in the unit degree Celsius.
 The deviations are a maximum of 0.1% from the literature values.